zachcwc/jekyll-now/_posts/2016-9-17-Week-Four.md

 Had a speaker come in and talk about working at Bloomberg, which was very interesting.
 I think I saw him working on the sixth floor later that afternoon, which makes me wonder how many people on campus and especially in the GDC at any given time are non-students or faculty.
 Yet another reason to be glad for the more-lax dress code in the software industry; I can't imagine the horror of resisting sweatpants for fear of a potential recruiter judging me from afar, were I, say, a pre-law or government student.
 Learned about the equality operator in class as well, c++ allowing developers to override basic operators (I forgot the technical term, sue me) such as ++ and == for types they have defined is extremely cool and fun to learn about.

 # What is in my way
 Right now, and I expect for far too long, that interview grind is the bane of my life.
 When I get a job I never want to hear the name Gayle Laakmann agan.
 That being said, without her interview bible I doubt interviews would go half so smoothly, that being said they are still A+ train wrecks.
+Three projects, one test, and one career fair will be sure to make this a week I want to forget, R.I.P sleep.
 Also, allergies.

 # What will you do next week
 Need to schedule flights/interviews, which means I need to figure out exactly which classes I want to lose attendance credit in.
+Lament in the great dread that is career fair.

 # Tips and Miscellaneous Advice/Drivel
-TBD
+Don't forget to drink a lot of water and call your mother?

 # Appreciation
 Six dollar coupon on the HEB app for Claritin-d.
 Together, we will destroy you utterly, ragweed.
-Also, found free, really good, west-campus parking late Friday night which was 0% expected.
+Also, found free, really good, west-campus parking late last Friday night which was 0% expected.

 # Grievances
 1. Why do allergies suck so much?